-The Atlantic Baptist Mission Board shall not fail to carry out the mandate given to the Board by the Convention of Atlantic Baptist Churches, which is to provide the CABC as it is able, the resources to accomplish the vision of the Convention in the areas of Evangelism, Church Planting, Intercultural Ministries and other Mission Endeavors.
-The mandate will include working cooperatively with the Executive Minister, the Senior Staff and the Council to achieve the Objects (cf., GOBylaw 1.02) and honour the Core Values (cf., GOBylaw 1.03) of the Convention of Atlantic Baptist Churches.
+The Atlantic Baptist Mission Board shall not fail to carry out the mandate given to the Board by the Canadian Baptists of Atlantic Canada (2021), which is to provide the CBAC (2021) as it is able, the resources to accomplish the vision of the Canadian Baptists of Atlantic Canada (2021) in the areas of Evangelism, Church Planting, Intercultural Ministries and other Mission Endeavors.
+The mandate will include working cooperatively with the Executive Minister, the Senior Staff and the Council to achieve the Objects (cf., GOBylaw 1.02) and honour the Core Values (cf., GOBylaw 1.03) of the Canadian Baptists of Atlantic Canada (2021) Churches.
 The Atlantic Baptist Mission Board will manage responsibly the properties, trusts and investments of the former Home Mission Board; will make decisions with the cooperation of the Associations on Ministry Initiative Grants; and will provide annual reports to Council on these areas.